hannes/miniparquet/README.md

 `df <- data.table::rbindlist(lapply(Sys.glob("some-folder/part-*.parquet"), miniparquet::parquet_read))`

 If you find a file that should be supported but isn't, please open an issue here with a link to the file.

+Use the Python package like so: `miniparquet.read('example.parquet')`.
+You can convert the result to a Pandas dataframe like so: `pandas.DataFrame.from_dict(miniparquet.read('example.parquet'))`

 ## Performance